 Late April–early May beats Met Gala.
 First two weeks of September beat UNGA.
 Anything Sep–Dec needs 60–90 days of lead time.

-File closes at HIGH.
+File closes at MODERATE.
 Book ahead three to four weeks for Fashion Week and September through December peaks.
 Skip the standard cabins if floor area matters; only the terrace category feels generous.